 Are your dogs health tested?

+The health of our sires and dams is pivotal to our breeding program.
 All of our parent dogs are health tested or in the process of completing their health testing.
 Health testing results for each parent dog can be viewed on our "parents" tab.

 Do Doodles enjoy hiking/being outdoors?

 Yes!
 The majority of our Doodles go to active families who enjoy outdoors activities together.
 Our Doodles love simple walks around the block, exploring hiking trails and some enjoy swimming in rivers/ponds.
 Our Doodles (no matter the size) can tolerate more strenuous hiking although it is recommended you work up to longer/harder hikes and never push your dog past his/her limit.
 Any strenuous activity should wait until after your puppy has fully matured and their growth plates have closed for proper joint health.

 Yes!
 Our puppies are raised in our home with children and make wonderful family dogs!

 Where are you located/what if I'm out of state?

 We are located North of Salt Lake City, Utah.
 We offer hand delivery via flight nanny all throughout the U.S. starting at $600-$800+ (depending on location and time of year).
 Our flight nannies bring your puppy on the plane as a carry-on (being cared for the entire time) and will meet you at your nearest airport with your new furry family member.
 We currently only offer delivery within the U.S. We highly encourage out of state families to drive/fly in for pick-up day if they are able.
 Canada families may meet our nannies as the U.S./Canada border.